 World Health Organisation (2020) for adults recommends:

-How do these recommendations look in daily life?
+How do these recommendations look in a daily life?

 If you move at least 30 minutes a day, you are already doing your body a big favour.
 30 minutes can be collected really easy – you can walk or cycle to the job, if you live far away, leave the car further from work and walk the rest of the route at a higher pace.
 It will be easier to stay motivated if you exercise with a friend or with a group led by a charismatic coach.
 Studies proved, that people who feel supported by their environment, are twice more likely to be physically active and are more committed to sport compared to those, who are not supported by their environment (Ståhl et al., 2001).
 It is also helpful to set fitness goals – this way you can track your progress, and after completing your goal, the motivation to try harder will be even stronger.
 Keep in mind that goals must be aligned with your fitness journey – in the beginning, they should be quite easy to reach so you would stay motivated.
 Step by step you will reach that goal anyway and during this journey, sport should become a pleasant habit in your daily life.

 It is worth mentioning that the way we spend our whole day is much more important than that one vigorous exercise slot.
 If sport or movement, in general, takes only 30 minutes a day and the rest of the day we spent sedentary and barely move, that is no good for our body.
 It is better to take short breaks every hour – get up and stretch, increase blood flow, and take a walk after lunch.
 In this way, you will not feel sleepy, plus you collect those extra steps.

 Any physical activity is better than none, thus movement should be a daily part of our lives.
 We encourage you to find pleasure in exercise because as they say, better late than never!